elastic/integrations/packages/salesforce/docs/README.md

 If the error continues follow these steps:

 1. Go to `Setup` > `Quick Find` > `Manage Connected Apps`.
-2. Click on the Connected App name created by you to generate the client id and client secret (Refer to Client Key and Client Secret for Authentication) under the Master Label.
+2. Click on the Connected App name created by the user to generate the client id and client secret (Refer to Client Key and Client Secret for Authentication) under the Master Label.
 3. Click on Edit Policies, and select `Relax IP restrictions` from the dropdown for IP Relaxation.

 ## Logs reference